 What else can you do?

-By now, I probably sound like a broken record, if you have read any of my previous posts, because I have said it before and I am saying it again now – make sure you have a sharp looking website that invites potential clients to look around.
+By now, I probably sound like a broken record, if you have read any of my previous posts, because I have said it before and I am saying it again now – make sure you have a sharp-looking website that invites potential clients to look around.
 Your website can make prospective clients feel like working with you is a safe bet or it can make them run for the hills.
+You will also want to make sure that you have the right tools for your trade and your business.

 You can also join networking and professional groups where you interact with peers or local businesses.
 Personally, I am a member of the national chapter of ATD as well as a local chapter.
 I am also a member of Alignable and similar platforms.
 These all have the potential to lead to prospective clients.